coreos/cargo-vendor-filterer/README.md

 which has less surprising behavior when unpacked in e.g. a home directory.
 For example, `--prefix=vendor --format=tar.zstd` together.

-This option requires:

- - An external GNU `tar` program
- - An external `gzip` or `zstd` program (for `--format=tar.gz` and `--format=tar.zstd` respectively)
- - `SOURCE_DATE_EPOCH` set in the environment, or an external `git` and the working directory must be a git repository
+This option requires `SOURCE_DATE_EPOCH` set in the environment, or an external `git` and the working directory must be a git repository.

+With `--format=tar.zstd`, this currently requires an external `zstd` binary.

-This uses the suggested code from https://reproducible-builds.org/docs/archives/ to output a reproducible archive; in other words, another process/tool can also perform a `git clone` of your project and regenerate the vendor tarball to verify it.
+This uses the suggested logic from https://reproducible-builds.org/docs/archives/ to output a reproducible archive; in other words, another process/tool can also perform a `git clone` of your project and regenerate the vendor tarball using the same version of `cargo vendor-filterer` to verify it.